RealGeeks/lead_router.py/README.md

 There is also a `DebugPublisher` available for development.
 If you have a project using `Publisher` but don't want to use `beanstalkd` locally, it will record all method calls in a file for debugging.

+# Deployment on AWS

+There is a docker image, quay.io/realgeeks/leadrouter_subscriber.
+Use this but override the command to pass in the right options:

+`leadrouter subscriber --beanstalkd-host beanstalk --beanstalkd-port 11300 --beanstalkd-tube leadrouter --loglevel debug`

 # Development

 To help with development, first clone and create a virtualenv.
 Inside the project folder